Compute

 Easy to manage and use clusters

 You can create and update a Kubernetes container cluster in a few clicks.
-No need to set up Docker or Kubernetes environments.
+There is no need to set up Docker or Kubernetes environments.
 CCE automates deployment and O&M of containerized applications throughout their lifecycle.

 CCE supports turnkey Helm charts.